Jhartill/hello-world-jah/README.md

 Hi All,

 Making a start on how to Git, and how not to git that is the question?!!
-Git hub can be uses to stor my code and share with you, if you like it.
+Git hub can be used to store my code and share with you.

 JAH